Women in Somalia: Literature

+Portraits of a Somali girl (left) and a woman featuring traditional jewelry (right) during the Italian Somaliland period (c.
+1920s).

 Somalia has a long tradition of poetry.
 Several well-developed Somali forms of verse include the female-driven buraanbur, as well as gabay, jiifto, geeraar, wiglo, beercade, afarey and guuraw.
 The gabay (epic poem) is mostly composed by men has the most complex length and meter, often exceeding 100 lines.
 It is considered the mark of poetic attainment when a young poet is able to compose such verse, and is regarded as the height of poetry.

 Buraanbur, which is of a lighter measure, is primarily composed by women.
 Groups of memorizers and reciters (hafidayaal) traditionally propagated the well-developed art form.
 Poems revolve around several main themes, including baroorodiiq (elegy), amaan (praise), jacayl (romance), guhaadin (diatribe), digasho (gloating) and guubaabo (guidance).
 The baroorodiiq is composed to commemorate the death of a prominent poet or figure.